-Building on feedback from residents and businesses, our Ambition for North Tyneside lays out a number of bold projects reflecting the authority’s ambition around its ‘our people’, ‘our place’ and ‘our economy’ themes.
+Built on feedback from residents and businesses, our Ambition for North Tyneside lays out a number of bold projects reflecting the authority’s ambition around its five themes:

 It focuses on the needs of every part of the borough and sets out how the council hopes to help shape North Tyneside and make sure it is fit for the future.

 The South West has some fantastic assets; a World Heritage site at Segedunum, the industrial north bank of the Tyne, with world leading businesses (including the Swans site), a great leisure offer with Hadrian Leisure Centre, well used libraries and the refurbished Richardson Dees Parks and strong transport links in some areas.

 We continue to support business and residents to create more and better jobs, working with public transport providers and funders to help improve the connections in areas that do not have strong transport links.
 We also want to improve the housing offer and improve the sense of place and community, which in turn, will go towards closing the gap in life chances.

 We have some ambitious plans for Wallsend and are currently working alongside funders and partners to create a vibrant and connected Wallsend.

 The plans prioritise making improvements to the quality of housing in the town by renovating poor-quality properties and building new homes, connecting residents to good jobs through employment support and further education, transport infrastructure and putting Wallsend on the map for employers.

 Draft proposals include plans to transform Segedunum and better link it with the town centre, improvements to the town centre public realm and the pedestrian routes along the high streets and Station Road.